media managed as one performance system.

 Confidence in where—and why—budgets and effort are deployed

-Award of Distinction badge with the Communicator Awards logo: black circle, white
+Award of Distinction seal: black circle with white

-Silver Shorty Awards Winner badge with whale tails.
+Shorty Awards Winner badge: Silver circle with white text and whale tails.

-Silver Winner 2024 Davey Awards logo: gray irregular shape with black text.
+Silver Winner 2024 Davey Awards logo on a light gray irregular shape background.

-Web Excellence Awards badge.
-Circular logo with text
+Web Excellence Awards logo: Circular seal with text

-Webby Award Winner seal: black and white circular badge with an abstract lightbulb design.
+Webby Award Winner seal: black and white circular design, central lightbulb icon, text

 Let’s make media work harder